 When the device is in use, the lights on the LCD screen will dim after a few seconds.
-To dim after the display, press illuminate the display.
+To illuminate the display, press the push dial.
 Below the home screen icon is the icon for climate control menu.
 The temperature of incoming air can be adjusted in the climate control menu.